ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 * The Registration Center corresponding to the Registration Center ID received must be not on a holiday on the date received in the input parameter.
 * The Timestamp received in the input parameter must be greater the Registration Center Opening time and Less than or equal to Closing time + 1 Hour.
 4. Responds with the reject scenario if the above two conditions together are not met.
-1. E.g. If the Registration center in not on a holiday and its opening and closing time is (9:00 AM to 5:00 PM).
+1. E.g., If the Registration center in not on a holiday and its opening and closing time is (9:00 AM to 5:00 PM).
 Find the sample response below for different timestamp received.
 * Timestamp - 4:00 PM - Accepted
 * Timestamp - 5:00 PM - Accepted
 * Timestamp - 6:00 PM - Accepted